feelpp/feelpp-book/GLOSSARY.md

 Free-function to define integral expressions entering the definition of integrals, linear and bi-linear forms.

 # project()
-Free-function to project an expression over a nodal function space
+Free-function to project an expression over a nodal function space.
+It would typically return the interpolant of the expression in the function space.